 In the initial configuration, the robots are placed at the distinct nodes of the grid.
 The input graph also consists of some \textit{meeting nodes} which are located on the distinct nodes of the grid graph.
 The \textit{meeting nodes} are visible to the robots during the \textit{look} phase, and they occupy distinct nodes of the grid.
 A robot can move to one of its adjacent nodes along the grid lines.
 The movement of the robots is assumed to be instantaneous, i.e., they can be seen only on the nodes of the input grid graph.
 They are equipped with \textit{global strong multiplicity detection capability}, i.e., in the \textit{Look} phase, they can count the exact number of robots occupying each node.
 In the \textit{global-weak} version, a robot can detect whether a node is occupied by any robot multiplicity.
-Unlike in the global versions, the local versions refer to the ability of a robot to perceive the information about multiplicities concerning the node in which it resides.
+Unlike in the global versions, the local versions refer to the ability of a robot to perceive information about multiplicities concerning the node in which it resides.

-In this paper, the \textit{optimal gathering over meeting nodes} problem has been studied in an infinite grid model.
+In this paper, the \textit{optimal gathering over Weber meeting nodes} problem has been studied in an infinite grid model.
 This is a variant of the {\it gathering over meeting nodes in infinite grid} problem, studied by Bhagat et al. \cite{DBLP:conf/caldam/BhagatCDM20,DBLP:journals/corr/abs-2112-06506}.
-This paper proposes a deterministic distributed algorithm for \textit{optimal gathering over meeting nodes} problem with $n\geq 7$ asynchronous robots in an infinite grid.
+This paper proposes a deterministic distributed algorithm for the problem with $n\geq 7$ asynchronous robots.
 The objective constraint is to minimize the total number of moves required by the robots in order to accomplish the \textit{gathering}.
-In this paper, we have considered \textit{Weber nodes} and observed that if the \textit{gathering node} is a \textit{Weber node}, the algorithm is optimal with respect to the total number of moves made by the robots.
+In this paper, we have considered \textit{Weber meeting nodes} and observed that if the \textit{gathering node} is a \textit{Weber meeting node}, the algorithm is optimal with respect to the total number of moves made by the robots.